davidmallasen/gemm_adv/README.md

 cd gemm_adv
 ~~~

-Install googletest and googlemock for unit testing and build OpenBLAS to improve the naive implementation.
+Install googletest and googlemock for unit testing and build OpenBLAS and LIBXSMM to improve the naive implementation.

 To build OpenBLAS in Ubuntu download the tar.gz from [OpenBLAS](https://www.openblas.net/), extract it and run `make`.
 Then run `make PREFIX=/path/to/installation install`.

 To build LIBXSMM in Ubuntu download the tar.gz from [GitHub](https://github.com/hfp/libxsmm/releases/), extract it and run `make PREFIX=/path/to/installation STATIC=0 install`.

+Detailed steps can be seen in the `Dockerfile`.

 Set the following environment variables:
 ~~~